Leeming

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Leeming has 79 active public transport stops, all of which are bus stops.
 These stops are served by 16 different routes that together facilitate 2,404 weekly passenger trips.
-The accessibility of transport in Leeming is rated as excellent, with residents on average being located just 172 meters from the nearest transport stop.
+The average distance from a resident's location to the nearest transport stop is 172 meters.

-Across all routes, there is an average service frequency of 343 trips per day, which translates to approximately 30 weekly trips per individual stop.
+On average, there are 343 trips per day across all routes, which equates to approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport